 It scores your page speed and site performance based on desktop and mobile devices.
 This score helps you understand how your web pages are optimized for both device users.

 The setup process is simple.
 Install and activate the plugin.
 Open its settings page and toggle the required switch on.

-That’s all it takes to start optimizing your WordPress blog for speed and performance.
+That’s all it takes to optimize your WordPress blog for speed and performance.

-This is common practice for making important elements on a page load earlier than others.
+This is standard practice for making essential elements on a page load earlier than others.

 10. Really Simple SSL

 It is no longer news that HTTPS is a ranking factor.